-Insecurity in the Niger Delta: Emerging Threats in Akwa Ibom, Bayelsa, Cross River, Delta, Edo and Rivers States
+Insecurity in the Niger Delta: A Report on Emerging Threats in Akwa Ibom, Bayelsa, Cross River, Delta, Edo and Rivers States

 By Tarila Marclint Ebiede, Celestine Oyom Bassey and Judith Burdin Asuni (eds.)